How do I apply?

 - Endorsement by proposed chair of graduate advisory committee.

-- At least one first-authored manuscript published or accepted for publication in a peer-reviewed scientific journal or receipt of an NSF, NIH, or similar prestigious pre-doctoral fellowship
+- At least one first-authored manuscript published or accepted for publication in a

 - Demonstrated research proficiency AND either (1) attained a GPA of at least 3.5 at the undergraduate level, or (2) scored at the 80% level in 2 of 3 categories in the GRE.

 Students who elect this route must fulfill course requirements as outlined for BOTH the M.S. and Ph.D. degrees.
 Applicants who do not meet these criteria may enter the graduate program as M.S. candidates, and in exceptional cases may petition for conversion to the Ph.D. program after Advancement to Candidacy (for the M.S.).
-Such petitions must be approved both by the student’s current (M.S.) and proposed (Ph.D.) advisory committee and the Director.
+Such petitions must be approved by both the student’s current (M.S.) and proposed (Ph.D.) advisory committee and the Director.